-- Parents are requested, whenever possible, to schedule medication to be given at home.
+- 1. Parents are requested, whenever possible, to schedule medication to be given at home.
 Only those medications specifically prescribed for during school hours will be administered at school. - 2.
 The physician or pharmacist shall communicate to the school the name of the medication, time of dosage, means of administration, reason for medication, possible adverse effects, and any applicable emergency instructions.
 The first dose of any medication should never be administered just before school or at school. - 3.
 Medications shall be brought to school in an original pharmacy container and shall contain only the dose(s) to be given while at school.
 Pharmacies will often provide duplicate containers for this purpose. - 4.
 A signed form shall be completed by the parent requesting that school staff administer the medication.
 Forms are available online and in the school office.
 For long term medications this form shall be updated annually or whenever the medical protocol changes. - 5.
-Eventually we hope to have a school nurse to monitor the administration of all prescription medications.
 Currently only person(s) designated by the principal will be permitted to administer medication.
 Inhalers used PRN are exempt, but should be used under adult supervision. - 6.
 A log will be kept of all long term prescription medication administered at school. - 7.
 All prescription medications are secured in the office.